Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 The following functions are available in the list header of the *Exporter definitions* view:

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of connections.
+    Click this button to update the list of exporter definitions.

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
 For a detailed description of how to create and edit a list view, see [LIST views](../../Core1Platform/UserInterface/03_ViewsLIST.md).